 - Dexterity of thought.
 Able to absorb, process and reach a satisfactory conclusion on issues of multiple complexities, beyond the finance and short-term perspective.

 - Personal spirit.
-With the inner confidence, values, and resilience to offer and withstand challenge, sprint when circumstances require it without sacrificing performance, despite prolonged ‘marathon’ circumstances.
+With the inner confidence, values and resilience to offer and withstand challenge, sprint when circumstances require it without sacrificing performance, despite prolonged ‘marathon’ circumstances.

 - Growth proficiency.
 Successfully delivering an intentional leadership impact across a range of contexts because of regular, disciplined self-reflection.

-- We apply judgment: We are always conscious that our reports and advice can have significant consequences on an executive’s future, as well as the fortunes of your organization and its shareholders.
+- We apply judgment: We are always conscious that our reports and advice can have significant consequences on an executive’s future, as well as the fortunes of your organisation and its shareholders.
 This certainly justifies investing the time to reach a conclusion that rigorously considers all the implications of our rich data set.

 Potential is the most difficult question

 If a candidate is not quite ready now, how will you know when they might be, or if they’ll ever be ready?
-It’s an important question to answer when considering those eager to step-up and in matters of succession and career development.
+It’s an important question to answer when considering those eager to step-up, and in matters of succession and career development.

 The evolving CFO